-All I will say is judge them by their results.
-If they have a very high close ratio, huge income, happy clients and lots of referrals – and do not do these things — then please sit down and talk with them and learn everything you can from them.
-But I doubt you’ll find many truly successful sales people who ignore the things I’ve just shared with you.
+All I will say is to judge them by their results.
+If they have a very high close ratio, huge income, happy clients, and lots of referrals – and do not do these things — then please sit down and talk with them and learn everything you can from them.
+But I doubt you’ll find many truly successful salespeople who ignore the things I’ve just shared with you.

 Ahh, and to live up to my own challenge here are my stats.

 - I have been in sales for about 17 years.

 - I have owned/run five companies where I was the only salesperson – and thereby responsible for brining in all sales and new accounts – for the entire organization.